Accessibility

 Check out what’s new with Accessibility.
 Join the Technology Accessibility Program (TAP) Open Office Hours every Thursday at 9 a.m. or email oit_accessibility@state.co.us to be added to the invite.

-At TAP, one of the most important jobs as accessibility consultants is to guide and advise on accessibility best practices, as it relates to training and assessing skills.
-The following skills will help your agency to begin creating and purchasing accessible technology.
+At TAP, one of the most essential jobs as accessibility consultants is to guide and advise on accessibility best practices related to training and assessing skills.
+The following skills will help your agency create and purchase accessible technology.
 For questions about accessibility training, contact TAP at OIT_accessibility@state.co.us.